josephtrocchio/josephtrocchio/README.md

 - Optimize human performance
 - Mitigate Injury
 - Hold the ability to recondition athletes back to athletic normal
-- Integrate computing machine to autoamte and ease workflow
+- Integrate computing machines to autoamte and ease workflow

 ## My focus on github
 - Continue to learn 21st century skill sets